-Lee Vartan is widely recognized as one of New Jersey’s top criminal defense attorneys.
-He regularly represents individuals and companies in some of the highest-stakes investigations and prosecutions in New Jersey and New York.
+Lee Vartan is widely recognized as one of New Jersey’s premier criminal defense and trial attorneys.
+He regularly represents individuals and companies in high-stakes investigations and prosecutions in New Jersey and New York.

-He has deep connections in New Jersey, having previously served as a federal prosecutor in Newark, in the governor’s office as counsel to the governor, and, most recently, as the second highest-ranking official in the attorney general’s office, where he had oversight of the largest civil, criminal, and consumer-related investigations and prosecutions in the state.
-Lee is able to call upon his experience as a federal and state prosecutor, as well as his many relationships, to consistently achieve outstanding results for his clients.
-He is also a fierce and accomplished trial lawyer, having taken seven federal jury trials to successful verdict in New Jersey and New York.
+He has deep connections in New Jersey – having previously served as a federal prosecutor in Newark; in the governor’s office as counsel to the governor; and, most recently, as the second highest-ranking official in the attorney general’s office, where he had oversight of the largest civil, criminal, and consumer-related investigations and prosecutions in the state.
+Lee draws upon his experience as a federal and state prosecutor, as well as his many relationships, to consistently achieve outstanding results for his clients.
+He is also a fierce and accomplished trial lawyer, having successfully prosecuted and defended nearly a dozen criminal jury trials in federal and state courts.

 Lee is a former adjunct professor at Seton Hall Law School where he taught a course on federal criminal practice and cybercrimes.
 He is regularly quoted in Bloomberg, The Associated Press, The Star-Ledger, and The Philadelphia Inquirer, among other publications, on criminal prosecutions and criminal practice.

 *Results may vary depending on your particular facts and legal circumstances.

 - Included in Chambers USA, New Jersey – Litigation: White-Collar Criminal Defense & Government Investigations (2018-2022); Nationwide: Eastern US – Cannabis Law (2021-2022)